DanSnow/vue-recaptcha/Readme.md

 - expired()
   Emit on reCAPTCHA expired
 - render(id)
   Emit on reCAPTCHA mounted on DOM
   `id` is the widget id of the component
+- error()
+  Emit when reCAPTCHA encounters an error

 ## FAQ ##